oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

 .. attribute:: Cursor.arraysize

-    This read-write attribute can be used to tune the number of rows internally fetched and buffered by internal calls to the database.
+    This read-write attribute can be used to tune the number of rows internally fetched and buffered by internal calls to the database when fetching rows from SELECT statements and REF CURSORS.
 The value can drastically affect the performance of a query since it directly affects the number of network round trips between Python and the database.
 For methods like :meth:`~Cursor.fetchone()` and :meth:`~Cursor.fetchall()` it does not change how many rows are returned to the application.
 For :meth:`~Cursor.fetchmany()` it is the default number of rows to fetch.

     Due to the performance benefits, the default ``Cursor.arraysize`` is 100